-Mngxitama faces legal action over his Holocaust not 'ONLY negative' tweet - Citizen — Nigeria Today
+BLF scoffs at 'Zille's noisy poodle' Malema after DA uses him as 'garden boy' - Citizen — Nigeria Today

 Citizen

-Black Land First (BLF) members led by Andile Mngxitama and Zanele Lwaini protests outside MiWay Insurance headquarters following an allegedly fake email scandal on July 21, 2017 in Centurion, South Africa.
-(Photo by Gallo Images / Alet Pretorius) …
+Black Land First (BLF) members led by Andile Mngxitama and Zanele Lwaini protest, ultimately pointlessly, outside MiWay Insurance headquarters following a fake email scandal on July 21, 2017 in Centurion, South Africa.
+Picture: Gallo Images …

 The value of Mngxitama's Holocaust tweet